osuAkatsuki/afterburn/README.md

 ## Networking Model

 The server owns room state and simulates the authoritative game loop.
 Clients send input frames, predict only their local aircraft for responsiveness, and reconcile against server acknowledgements.
 Remote aircraft and projectiles are rendered through a snapshot interpolation buffer using server send timestamps, clock sync, and adaptive jitter delay.

+Gun hits are validated server-side against a short room history using the shooter's measured latency and interpolation delay, so high-latency players can fire at what they actually saw while combat remains authoritative.
+The server also queues and consumes ordered input frames instead of relying on a single latest input value.

 Combat, scoring, respawns, terrain collisions, and room lifecycle decisions remain server-authoritative.